 Useful tool or breach of privacy?

 In theory, it’s possible to opt out of wifi tracking, but to do so, you have to register your MAC address with the company doing the tracking.
 Even if you know what your MAC address is, you will need to be informed by the council or retailers about who is doing the tracking for them.
-The simple way to opt out of tracking is to disable wifi and Bluetooth when you are out and about.
+The simple way to opt out of tracking is to disable wifi and Bluetooth as often as possible when you are out and about.

 The Dutch privacy regulator, the Autoriteit Persoonsgegevens, has once again clarified the rules on wifi tracking in a statement and FAQ on November 30, 2018.
 Because the data that is collected is considered personal data according to the GDPR, strict conditions apply.

 Preliminary results from AP study of Smart City techniques

 The Autoriteit Persoonsgegevens started its investigation of privacy in public spaces in the fall of 2019.
 A very diverse group of local councils shared information about how they handled the privacy of their citizens and visitors in connection with scanning and surveillance devices.
 Although the study will conclude later in the year, the AP has published some preliminary results and recommendations (Dutch only).